bfeitknecht/vault/vault/sem1/DMath/UE/U9/DMath_u9_bf.md

 a+(a+b)+b=a+ab+b

-Now, use the commutativity property of addition in the group ⟨�;+,−,0⟩⟨R;+,−,0⟩ (since �a and �b are elements of this group):
+Now, use the commutativity property of addition in the group ⟨R;+,−,0⟩ (since a and b are elements of this group):

 a+ab+b=a+b+ab